kareldrnec/fta_app/README.md

   - Failure Rate (λ)
   - Repair Rate (μ)

-FTA application can solve several analysis and display results in numbers or graph.
+FTA application can solve several types of analysis and display results in numbers or graph.
-Results can be downloaded or exported.
+Results can be downloaded or exported into files.
 Application also contains czech manual.